-The LSRA aims to establish a panel of the successful candidates for the role of Legal Executive in order of merit.
+The LSRA aims to establish a panel of the successful candidates for the role of Higher Executive Officer in order of merit.

-Should future vacancies arise for the role of Legal Executive in the LPDT or elsewhere in the LSRA these may be offered to those on the panel in order of merit.
+Should future vacancies arise for the role of Higher Executive Officer these may be offered to those on the panel in order of merit.